Skip Bayless Believes Jayson Tatum ‘Already Better’ Than Gordon Hayward

 Skip Bayless has joined Jayson Tatum’s fan club with the boldest of pronouncements.

-The “Undisputed” host said on Monday’s show the Boston Celtics rookie forward already is better than teammate Gordon Hayward.
-Bayless made his claim amid Tatum’s run of five consecutive 20-plus point playoff games playoff games with 20-plus games.
+The “Undisputed” host said on Monday’s show that the Boston Celtics rookie forward already is better than teammate Gordon Hayward.
+Bayless made his claim amid Tatum’s run of five consecutive 20-plus point playoff games.
 The 20-year-old is the youngest player to accomplish the feat, bettering Kobe Bryant’s previous record by 211 days.

-Tatum’s playoff excellence convinces Bayless that Hayward will spend his Celtics career in his younger teammate’s shadow.
+Tatum’s playoff excellence has convinced Bayless that Hayward will spend his Celtics career in his younger teammate’s shadow.

 Hayward joined the Celtics last offseason as a big-money free agent, but the gruesome ankle injury he suffered on Opening Night ended his season and created an opportunity for Tatum to fill the void.
-Tatum’s consistent performances have earned rave reviews, with the likes of NBA legend Julius Irving and Celtics play-by-play announcer Mike Gorman praising his game this week.
+Tatum’s consistent performances have earned rave reviews, with the likes of NBA legend Julius Erving and Celtics play-by-play announcer Mike Gorman praising his game this week.

 But Bayless’ comparison to Hayward is bound to make headlines and give Celtics and NBA fans another topic to debate.